RIGHT() Function in Salesforce [Formula Syntax & Examples]

 • num_chars: The num_chars parameter specifies the total number of characters that you want to extract from the end of the text string.

-The following are the steps to use the Salesforce RIGHT Function to return the specified number of characters from the end of a text string in Salesforce Lightning.
+The following steps show how to use the RIGHT function in Salesforce to return the specified number of characters from the end of a text string in Salesforce.
 Let’s take a scenario and understand it better:

 Salesforce RIGHT Function Lightning Example